For Victoria Leon, the day began like any other.

 "You can't run an operation like this and not have people get injured," said Richard Valle, president of Tri-CED community recycling in Union City.
 But you can minimize: according to Valle, his facility has only had one serious injury in forty years of operation.
 He attributes this to a "philosophy of incorporating safety into our operations," including weekly safety meetings and unlimited protective equipment.

 California’s workers have two systems for filing complaints.
 For injuries, they file a workers compensation claim, a form that helps them get covered for medical care related to their injury.
-For dangerous conditions, they can call California’s Occupational Safety and Health Agency, or Cal/OSHA.
+For dangerous conditions, they can call California’s Division of Occupational Safety and Health, or Cal/OSHA.
 But both systems are compromised, according to experts familiar with each.

 In Cal/OSHA’s case, its resources are stretched thin, making it difficult for the agency to hold businesses accountable.
 From 2014 through 2018, government inspectors only visited 1 in 5 recycling sorting facilities, and a fraction of other recycling centers throughout the state.
 When inspectors do pay waste and recycling companies a visit, they often find dangerous conditions: during that same period, 412 inspections of facilities with recycling operations yielded over 300 life-threatening safety violations.
 Inspectors found three life-threatening violations for every four inspections, and over three violations per inspection on average.
 This number is far higher than the state’s average findings of 0.7 violations per inspection.